AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 > Added in v1.5.0.

-Sets the specified attribute on the specified elements.
-This scriptlet runs once when the page loads and after that and after that on DOM tree changes.
+Sets attribute with permitted value on the specified elements.
+This scriptlet runs once when the page loads and after that on DOM tree changes.

 Related UBO scriptlet:
 https://github.com/gorhill/uBlock/wiki/Resources-Library#set-attrjs-